By: Paul Wilson

 Most people who take Nootropics are looking for a short-term boost in memory or focus.
 In fact, the bulk of Nootropic users are students and executives, people who are cramming an abundance of information, and need to retain that information long-term; or simply they are just working gruelingly hours and must remain mentally on top of their game.

 However, nootropics can also be used long term for neuro-protective value with few short term effects.
 Neuro-protectants are substances that protect brain cells from damage and neuron loss that could cause a variety of brain disorders.
-The most widely known cognitive disease is Alzheimer’s Disease which affects 10% of American’s over the age of 65.
-The CDC released a Morbidity and Mortality Report in 2014 with data showing that death rates for Alzheimer’s increased 55% from 1999 to 2014.
+The most widely known cognitive issue is memory problems which affects 10% of American’s over the age of 65.
+The CDC released a Morbidity and Mortality Report in 2014 with data showing that death rates for memory problems increased 55% from 1999 to 2014.

-In prevention of such neuro-degenerative diseases, there’s been a growing interest in many natural neuro-protectants, one of those being a compound commonly found in cruciferous vegetables.
+In prevention of such neuro-degenerative issues, there’s been a growing interest in many natural neuro-protectants, one of those being a compound commonly found in cruciferous vegetables.

 Sulforaphane is substance present in broccoli, broccoli sprouts, cabbage, cauliflower, brussel sprouts and kale.
 It protects brain cells and is a powerful anti-cancer, anti-oxidant, anti-inflammatory It is classified as a compound and while it’s simple in composition its effects on the human body are only now beginning to be understood.